- Leyden, Massachusetts -

 dedicated to the rifle and to what historcally it has represented since the founding of the

 United States of America.

 LRC's Fall Annual Meeting

-19. REMINDER: LRC's next Annual Meeting is on Sunday in October 21st,
+21. REMINDER: LRC's Annual Meeting for 2022 will be on Sunday in October 16st

-LRC's Officers.
-Please plan of attending this important meeting; all LRC members are
+LRC's Officers for 2022.
+Please plan of attending this important meeting and all LRC members are welcome!

 [ LRC Home ]

 Col. Townsend Whelen, a developer of the M1903 Match Rifle